Sticky space

 Answer

 Before issuing products to your group, we recommend using an inventory tracking sheet.
-This allows you to collect seller contact information, how much product is given out, and the amount of money that needs to be turned in.
+This allows you to collect seller contact information, how much product is given out, and how much money needs to be turned in.

 Questions